Sonnet 383

 Why should sure bond need terms like ‘stronger than’?

-Or, ‘Higher than an eagles soaring span,
+Or, ‘Higher than an eagle’s lofty span,

 Far broader than an ocean, lee to lee’?

-No, peerless love cannot be judged in kind
+No—peerless love cannot be judged in kind

 Nor matched to unions on a former stage,

-Borne by trite musings of a gallants’ rage;
+Nor musings fired by a gallants’ rage;

 It is a promise, here by heaven blessed